Jump to Section

 A Google search for fee-only financial advisor near me returns about 500 million results.
 So, that’s a lot.
 Consider adding specific attributes that are important to you to help narrow the list.

 The National Association of Personal Financial Advisors (NAPFA) may come up in some of your searches for an advisor.
-NAPFA advisors are all fee-only.
-However, if you’re trying to find a fiduciary investment advisor, you will need to do some extra homework to see if the firm is also a registered investment advisor.
-As previously mentioned, many fee-only advisors are also fiduciaries, but it isn’t a requirement.
+NAPFA members are all fee-only.
+However, if you’re trying to find a fiduciary investment advisor, you’ll need to do some extra homework to see if the firm is also a registered investment advisor.

 3. Ask for referrals